 Female Height Requirement for Army

-The U.S. military has specific height range standards that all recruits have to fall in.
+The U.S. military has specific height range standards that all recruits have to follow.

 The reason why they have such a strict height range requirement is that the military doesn’t have a flexible budget or time to tailor-make customized uniforms and equipment for officers outside the set of that height range.